 ElevateDB ODBC Driver Setup Tutorial

-After installing the ElevateDB ODBC driver certain aspects of the driver be configured.
-Once you have configured the driver, you can then proceed to add or configure data sources (DSNs) as necessary.
+After installing the ElevateDB ODBC driver you can then proceed to add or configure data sources (DSNs) as necessary.

 Creating a data source (DSN)